Last updated July 23

 Mississippi Employment Security Director Jackie Turner said folks approved for unemployment should begin receiving the additional $600 as early as April 10.

-By April 4, Mississippi’s workforce appeared to have lost about as many people — 84,000 who have applied for unemployment since Mar.
+By April 4, Mississippi’s workforce appeared to have lost about as many people — 84,000 who filed initial unemployment insurance claims since Mar.
 15 — as jobs state leaders have credited themselves with creating since the 2008 recession.
-By May 23, that number rose to over 290,000.

-The department recorded about 208,000 continued claims by May 2, an increase of about 2380 percent from the 8,400 filing weekly on average in the weeks prior to Mar.
-15. By May 16, continued claims dropped to just under 200,000.
+The department recorded the highest number of continued unemployment claims, about 208,000 who filed a weekly certification indicating they still need the benefit, on May 2.
+That represented an increase of about 2380 percent from the 8,400 filing weekly on average in the weeks prior to Mar.
+15. By July 11, continued claims dropped to about 154,000, indicating some may have already reentered the workforce.

 To file an unemployment claim, the department encourages people to create an account and submit the claim electronically at mdes.ms.gov, or fill out a downloadable application and email it to [email protected].
 Individuals experiencing issues may email [email protected] with their concerns or call (888) 844-3577 between 7 a.m. and 10 p.m., though they may experience long wait times.
 Applicants may also file their claim by phone or email with their local WIN Job Center, though the centers’ walk-in lobbies have closed.